aloretocornidez/workshops/git-workshop/readme.md

 If you accidentally remove all of your code in a commit you're able to undo commits (how do you think I know?).

-You have touse the `git log` command to pull up the `hash` of a commit and then revert to that commit.
+You have to use the `git log` command to pull up the `hash` of a commit and then revert to that commit.
 Below is a screenshot of the logs.

 ![git-log-output.png](../assets/imgs/git-log-output.png)